 As required by the University, violations of Academic Integrity will be reported to the Office of the Provost.
 Potential violations of the University Code of Conduct will be reported to the Office of Student Rights and Responsibilities.
-Additionally, any violations of Nursing Program Standards (e.g., Essential Functions or Professionalism Standards) will result in referral to the Nursing Progression Committee.
-If the Promotion Committee determines that a Nursing Essential Function or other Nursing Program Standard as listed in this Handbook has been violated, it may issue a sanction.
-Possible sanctions include but are not limited to: warning, behavioral probation, suspension, or dismissal from the BSN Program.
-Dismissal is the only Promotion Committee decision that is appealable.
-Appeals must be made to the Co-Dean of the College of Science, Health and Pharmacy as described under "Appeals Procedure for Student Dismissals by the Promotion Committee."
+Additionally, any violations of Nursing Program Standards (e.g., Essential Functions or Professionalism Standards) will result in referral to the Department of Nursing.
+If the Department of Nursing determines that a Nursing Essential Function or other Nursing Program Standard as listed in this Handbook has been violated, it may issue a sanction.
+Possible sanctions include but are not limited to warning, behavioral probation, suspension, or dismissal from the BSN Program.
+Dismissal is the only Department of Nursing decision that is appealable.
+Appeals must be made to the Dean of the College of Science, Health and Pharmacy as described under "Appeals Procedure for Student Dismissals by the Department of Nursing."